mongodb/docs/source/includes/mapping-options-preview.rst

 blue dotted box in the MongoDB diagram pane.
 This allows you to preview the mapping rule before you run a sync job.

-- If the collection entity did not previously exist, it is added to the diagram with a preview state around the entire card.
+- If the collection entity does not exist, it is added to the diagram with a preview state around the entire card.

-- If the collection entity already existed, the embedded mappings are added to the card with a preview state around the new fields.
+- If the collection entity already exists, the embedded mappings are added to the card with a preview state around the new fields.

 .. image:: /img/mapping-options/mappings-options-embedded-documents-preview.png